codefortallahassee/code4tally-website/README.md

-Source code for the Code For Tallahassee Code For America Brigade.
+Source code for the 'Code For Tallahassee' 'Code For America Brigade' website.
 The published website is located here  www.codefortallahassee.org